jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/tool-plugin.md

 ### Developing Tools Plugins

-#### 1. Create the tool vendor yaml file
+#### 1. Create the tool provider yaml file

-The tool vendor file can be understood as the base configuration entry point for a tool type plugin, and is used to provide the necessary authorization information to the tool.
+The tool provider file can be understood as the base configuration entry point for a tool type plugin, and is used to provide the necessary authorization information to the tool.
 This section demonstrates how to fill out that yaml file.

 Go to the `/provider` path and rename the yaml file in it to `google.yaml`.
-The `yaml` file will contain information about the tool vendor, including the provider name, icon, author, and other details.
+The `yaml` file will contain information about the tool provider, including the provider name, icon, author, and other details.
 This information will be displayed when the plugin is installed.

 Example: